daeh/zotero-markdb-connect/README.md

 # Zotero Obsidian Citations

-_Add colored tags to Zotero items that have associated Markdown notes in an external folder._
+___Add colored tags to Zotero items that have associated Markdown notes in an external folder.___

 ![ZoteroObsidianCitationsScreenshot](ZoteroObsidianCitationsScreenshot.png)

 This is an add-on for [Zotero](https://www.zotero.org), a research source management tool.
-The ZoteroObsidianCitations add-on finds files marked with BibTeX keys in an external folder and adds a colored tag to the corresponding Zotero items.
+The *ZoteroObsidianCitations* add-on finds files marked with BibTeX keys in an external folder and adds a colored tag to the corresponding Zotero items.

-This is a companion to the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), a plugin for [Obsidian](https://obsidian.md) Markdown editor, but can work with a variety of databases used to store reading notes outside of Zotero.
+Currently this add-on is primarily designed to be a minimal companion to the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), a plugin for [Obsidian](https://obsidian.md) Markdown editor, but it can be adapted to other workflows and databases used to store reading notes outside of Zotero.

 Please post any bugs, questions, or feature requests in the Github repository.